 - how long a person has had diabetes

 - problems with the smallest arteries in the body

 - any known damage to the eyes, kidneys, blood vessels, brain, or heart

 - personal habits and lifestyle factors

-- low blood sugar level unawareness
+- not being aware of low blood sugar levels

 Most blood sugar charts show recommended levels as a range, allowing for differences between individuals.

 The American Diabetes Association, Joslin Diabetes Center, and American Association of Clinical Endocrinologists also offer slightly different blood sugar guidelines for those with diabetes.